Double Glazing Quotes

 • It also helps reduce outside noise and increases your property’s value

-Installing double glazing is a great way to improve your home’s insulation, which’ll help you save money on your energy bills.
-In fact, the average three-bedroom home will save around £140 a year (Energy Saving Trust, 2024).
+Double glazing is a great way to improve your home’s insulation, which will help you save money on your energy bills.
+In fact, according to the Energy Saving Trust, the average three-bedroom home will save around £140 a year.

 Double glazing costs can be high, but there are ways to reduce the overall cost.
-One method is to recycle your old windows, which if you do via Anglian Windows, could save you money on the total cost of installing double glazing.
+One method is to recycle your old windows, which, if you do so via Anglian Windows, could save you money on the total cost of installing double glazing.

-This is definitely worth considering if you’ve bought an old house with single glazing.
+This is worth considering if you’ve bought an old house with single glazing.

-Let’s take a look at this scheme, why it’s worth getting double glazing, how the Anglian scrappage scheme is good for the environment, and whether you can qualify for the scheme.
+Let’s examine this scheme, why it’s worth getting double glazing, how the Anglian scrappage scheme is good for the environment, and whether you can qualify for it.

 Double glazing for your windows and doors is a big benefit for any type of home.
-You’ll not only save on your annual energy bills by making your home more insulated, but you’ll also reduce outside noise and increase security.
+By making your home more insulated, you’ll not only save on your annual energy bills but also reduce outside noise and increase security.

-Double glazing is a great tool to increase a home’s efficiency too, which is important as around two thirds of homes in the UK fail their efficiency tests.
-On average, homes in the UK lose roughly £180 worth of heat through their windows and doors.
+Double glazing is also an excellent tool for increasing a home’s efficiency, which is essential as around two-thirds of homes in the UK fail their efficiency tests.
+On average, homes in the UK lose roughly 25% to 30% of their heat through their windows and doors.
 Double glazing helps mitigate this.

-It’s definitely worth considering replacing your hold windows and doors by recycling them, as you’ll not only save money, but reduce the amount of waste going to landfill.
+It’s worth considering replacing your old windows and doors by recycling them.
+You’ll not only save money but also reduce the amount of waste going to landfills.
 Old, single-pane windows can get a new lease of life when properly recycled!

-The Anglian Scrappage Scheme was set up to help people recycle their old windows and doors, rather than just get rid of them.
-It’s meant to help people not only save money on new windows and doors, but reduce the environmental impact of discarding old ones.
+The Anglian Scrappage Scheme was set up to help people recycle their old windows and doors rather than just get rid of them.
+It’s meant to help people not only save money on new windows and doors but also reduce the environmental impact of discarding old ones.

-When you use the Anglian Scrappage Scheme, you can get savings of around £1,000 off new windows and doors.
-This is pretty helpful considering the generally high costs involved with installing double glazing throughout your home.
+When you use the Anglian Scrappage Scheme, you can save around £1,000 on new windows and doors.
+This is helpful considering the generally high costs of installing double glazing throughout your home.

-When you choose to recycle your windows and doors via the Anglian Scrappage Scheme, Anglian Windows will send a team of professionals to your home.
-They’ll remove your old windows and doors, ready to be properly recycled and given a new lease of life.
+When you recycle your windows and doors via the Anglian Scrappage Scheme, Anglian Windows will send a team of professionals to your home.
+They’ll remove your old windows and doors, ready to be correctly recycled and given a new lease of life.

 The uPVC will be removed and sorted at Anglian’s recycling centre in Norwich.
-After cutting the uPVC into shorter lengths, it’s then fed through a machine and converted back into uPVC pellets.
+After being cut into shorter lengths, it’s fed through a machine and converted back into uPVC pellets.
 These pellets can then be melted and moulded back into new uPVC frames for new windows and doors.

-This is called co-extrusion, where the recycled uPVC becomes the core of new windows and doors.
-New uPVC is still required to create a new frame, but overall this process is better for the environment because less ‘virgin’ uPVC needs to be used.
+This process is called co-extrusion, where the recycled uPVC becomes the core of new windows and doors.
+New uPVC is still required to create a new frame, but overall, this process is better for the environment because less ‘virgin’ uPVC needs to be used.

-It’s a similar process for the metal and glass, which are both removed from the recycled windows and doors.
-The glass, for example, can be grounded up and used in road surfaces.
-Metal, on the other hand, can be recycled for use again and again.
+It’s a similar process for the metal and glass removed from the recycled windows and doors.
+Glass, for example, can be ground up and used in road surfaces.
+On the other hand, metal can be recycled for use repeatedly.

-Recycling your old windows and doors and replacing them with new double glazing can save you roughly £1,800 on your energy bills after 10 years.
+Recycling your old windows and doors and replacing them with new double glazing can, after 10 years, save you roughly £1,800 on your energy bills, according to Anglian.

-The Anglian Scrappage Scheme isn’t backed by the government, so it’s not tied into any existing government grants.
-By improving home efficiency however, it will contribute towards the UK government’s net-zero by 2050 ambitions.
+The government doesn’t back the Anglian Scrappage Scheme, so it’s not tied to existing government grants.
+However, improving home efficiency will contribute to the UK government’s ambitions of being net-zero by 2050.

-Be aware too that there are currently no government grants for new windows and doors, so the Anglian Scrappage Scheme is your best bet at getting the costs of installing double glazing reduced.
+Be aware, too, that there are currently no government grants for new windows and doors, so the Anglian Scrappage Scheme is your best bet for reducing the costs of installing double glazing.

 Anglian pellets

-Choosing to recycle your windows and doors via the Anglian Scrappage Scheme is one way to lessen your impact on the environment.
-Anglian claims that each year it recycles roughly:
+Recycling your windows and doors via the Anglian Scrappage Scheme is one way to lessen your environmental impact.
+Anglian claims that each year, it recycles roughly:

 • 108,000 windows and doors